 We anticipated that we may have to optimize the model further in case of bad model fit, and therefore planned to estimated the model in two steps to prevent bias.
 First, we constructed the measurement model of WM, without including the adversity measures.
 This step was planned to be carried out prior to accessing any of the adversity measures.
 Once we obtained at least acceptable model fit, we accessed and added the adversity measures to the model.
 This procedure was tracked and timestamped on the GitHub repository using the procedure outlined above.
 We controlled for multiple testing using the false discovery rate (Benjamini & Hochberg, 1995; Cribbie, 2007).

-To statistically test whether small effects were practically equivalent to zero—suggesting intact performance—we used Two One-Sided T-tests (TOST) equivalence testing (Lakens et al., 2018), using -0.1 and 0.1 as equivalence bounds.
-TOST equivalence testing allows us to conclude intact performance based on a significant effect, rather than erroneously interpreting a non-significant effect as evidence for the absence of an effect.
+To statistically test whether small effects were practically equivalent to zero we used Two One-Sided T-tests (TOST) equivalence testing (Lakens et al., 2018), using -0.1 and 0.1 as equivalence bounds.
+TOST equivalence testing allows us to conclude practically equivalent performance based on a significant effect, rather than erroneously interpreting a non-significant effect as evidence for the absence of an effect.
 We considered any effect that fell within this region to reflect practical equivalence, that is, a between-person difference in performance that is practically equivalent to zero.
 TOST provides two p-values, one testing against the upper bound and one testing against the lower bound; we report only the largest of the two p-values.

 Results